-For the dipole magnetic field region, the points on the red line correspond to particles with a specific value of the 1st adiabatic invariant of motion (μ_b).
-For Figs. 1 and 2, the average value μ_b is ~ 1.16 keV nT-1.
-Segments of an iso-lines, that are parallel to the red line, also correspond to certain values of the invariant μ .
-In this region of the space {E.L} the ionization and other losses of the ERB protons during radial drift can be neglected, and changes of fluxes with changing L are practically reduced to adiabatic transformations in a magnetic field.
+For the dipole magnetic field region, the points on the red line correspond to particles with a specific value of the first adiabatic invariant of motion ( $\mu_b$ ).
+For Figs. 1 and 2, the average value $\mu_b$ is ~ 1.16 keV nT-1.
+Segments of isolines that are parallel to the red line also correspond to certain values of the invariant $\mu$ .
+In this region of the {E.L} space the ionization and other losses of the ERB protons during radial drift can be neglected, and changes of fluxes with changing L are practically reduced to adiabatic transformations in a magnetic field.